micro-os-plus/web-jekyll/pages/user-manual/semaphores.md

 ## Destroying semaphores

-In C++, if the semaphores were created using the normal way, the destructors are automatically called when the current block is exited, or, for the global semaphores instances, after the `main()` function returns.
+In C++, if the semaphores were created using the normal way, the destructors are automatically invoked when the current block exits, or, for the global semaphores instances, after the `main()` function returns.
 Semaphores created with placement `new` need to be destructed manually.

 In C, all semaphores must be destructed by explicit calls to `os_semaphore_destroy()`.